Close

 Flexibility and Customization

-Value Added Tax systems can be tailored to fit the specific needs and economic conditions of individual countries.
+Value Added Tax systems can be tailored to fit individual countries’ specific needs and economic conditions.
 Governments can adjust VAT rates, exemptions, and thresholds to achieve policy objectives such as promoting certain industries or encouraging environmentally friendly practices.

-Despite its numerous advantages, Value Added Tax also presents some challenges:
+Despite its numerous advantages, Value Added Tax also presents some disadvantages, let us take a look at some of them:

 Potential to Discourage Consumption